nathanshammah/make-your-code-count/2-develop.md

 - You can intersperse code with LaTeX, the prototyping choice for many researchers.

-- You can run blocks of code in the order you prefer, just like in Mathematica and Matlab.
+- You can run blocks of code in the order you prefer, just like in Mathematica and MATLAB.

 - Graphics are supported in the notebook, for example with the excellent Matplotlib library.